PickNikRobotics/generate_parameter_library/README.md

 See [cpp example](example/) or [python example](example_python/) for complete examples of how to use the generate_parameter_library.

 ### Generated code output
-The generated code is primarily consists of two major components:
+The generated code primarily consists of two major components:
 1) `struct Params` that contains values of all parameters and
 2) `class ParamListener` that handles parameter declaration, updating, and validation.
    The general structure is shown below.